pypa/pipx/docs/how-to/troubleshoot.md

 ```

 The command exits with status 1 when an environment cannot run its Python interpreter.
 Pass package names to check a
-subset, or pass `--json` to read the result from a script.
+subset, or pass `--output json` to read the result from a script.

 Repair failed environments with the default Python: